 - Involve yourself only as far as you are comfortable, then refer the student to the appropriate resources.
 As you attempt to reach out to a troubled student, do not become more involved than time or skill permits.

-*All linked information from the Reaching Out Handbook: Resources for Responding to Students in Distress used with permission from Boise State University's Health Services.
+All linked information below is from the Reaching Out Handbook: Resources for Responding to Students in Distress, used with permission from Boise State University's Health Services.